Investment Coins vs. Gold Stocks

 In fact, over the past 26 years, the Dow declined at least 10% a total of 25 times... while over the same period gold stocks declined an even greater percentage and for a longer period of time, too.

-The historical track performance of numismatic coins reveals they can magnify whatever rally gold is enjoying.
+The historical track performance of premium coins reveals they can magnify whatever rally gold is enjoying.
 But, at least, physical bullion demonstrates a better separation—or diversification—for the Dow than gold stocks.

 Wealth You Get to Hold in Your Hands